EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

-   (RAKIP) partners BfR, ANSES and DTU Food developed the RAKIP Model Repository with the aim of supporting modellers, scientists, risk assessors and risk managers in their efforts to share and re-use mathematical models as well as data analysis procedures across OH sectors.
+   (RAKIP) partners BfR, ANSES and DTU Food developed the RAKIP Model Repository with the aim of supporting modellers, scientists, risk assessors and risk managers in their efforts to share and re-use mathematical models as well as data analysis procedures across One Health sectors.
 The RAKIP Model Repository is a curated web-based database currently populated with executable mathematical models relevant for food safety.
 These models are provided in the 'Food Safety Knowledge